LegendSumeet/LegendSumeet/README.md

 ### About Me 🚀
 🎓 I’m an Tech enthusiast & a junior pursuing my Bachelors in Information Technology.

-👨‍💻 I am passionate about Kubernetes, Web Dev & I enjoy learning new things.
+👨‍💻 I am passionate about Software Dev, Web Dev & I enjoy learning new things.

 ### My Experiences 🙌